-We have all seen the 50 slide presentation or the 70 page report on the finding of the survey.
+We have all seen the 50 slide presentation or the 70 page report on the findings of the survey.
 This usually comprises a building block approach comprising, the introduction, the methods, the results and finally the discussion.
 Combined with this can be complex diagrams and dense tables of figures.
-If we are lucky we might get some recommendation.
+If we are lucky we might get some recommendations.
 If it's qualitative research then it's more likely you get a report comprising many quotes but little guidance on helping you make a decision.
 What this means for you is that it is you that has to put the building blocks together to see the full picture.

 Researcher are however, realising that the narrative style of presenting research findings helps close the gap between the data and the decisions that need to be made.Shortening the chunks of information makes it easier for the key stakeholders to understand and act upon the information.

 Of course we provide our clients with the report format they feel comfortable with, but we always encourage the client to consider our approach.

 At dhpresearch we believe in the following "Everything Should Be Made as Simple as Possible, But Not Simpler" Albert Einstein